SleebyRhea/microgit-plugin/README.md

   ```
   git clone https://github.com/SleepyFugu/microgit-plugin microgit
   ```
-3. Make sure that the final name of the plugins directory is `microgit` or certain features will not work

 ## Building
 - This project uses [moonscript](https://moonscript.org/), so if you're making changes you'll need to install that via [luarocks](https://luarocks.org/):